MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
 Did you know that the first computer programmer was a woman?
-Her name was Ada Lovelace and she wrote the first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
-Thus, she didn't have the opportunity to test her algorithm on an actual computer, however, her work is considered as the World's first computer programming.
-Quite curious, isn't it?
+Ada Lovelace, daughter of the English poet Lord Byron, is considered the world's first programmer.
+She wrote the world's first machine algorithm for an early computing machine in the mid-1800s.
+So, technically, the programming field was initially dominated by a woman!